-When it comes to cannabis, Quebec is as conservative as they come | CBC News
+Quebec moves cautiously — and reluctantly — on legal cannabis sales | CBC News

 Even at their low end, estimates suggest a major opportunity.

-The Parliamentary Budget Officer recently pegged the annual national demand for recreational pot at 650 to 690 tonnes, for a total retail market of $5.5 to $5.8 billion.
+The parliamentary budget officer recently pegged the annual national demand for recreational pot at 650 to 690 tonnes, for a total retail market of $5.5 to $5.8 billion.

-Finance Minister Carlos Leitão told CBC's Daybreak earlier this year that he doesn't expect cannabis to "ever be a huge source of revenue" for Quebec.
+Finance Minister Carlos Leitao told CBC's Daybreak earlier this year that he doesn't expect cannabis to "ever be a huge source of revenue" for Quebec.

 The objective, he said, is "to control and hopefully diminish consumption of this product."